myrne/jumpstart-black-coffee/readme.md

 * `github-owner-name` -- either the same as `github-username`, or your github organization name.
 * `module-is-private` -- either the string `true` or the string `false`.
 Jumpstart does not know about booleans.
 If you give it any other value (e.g. leave it blank), you'll end up with invalid json in the generated files.

-After creating a new project you can run the following commands:
+After creating a new project it's recommended you run the following command once:

-* `make build` -- compiles all .coffee files in src/ and outputs into lib/.
-* `make watch` -- watches src/ for changes, and compiles any changed .coffee file to lib/.
-* `make jumpstart` --
+`make jumpstart`

+This command

   * runs `npm install`, which will install the dev-dependencies (coffee-script and mocha)
   * creates a GitHub repo with the specified module name in the specified repos path (for your organization or for yourself)
   * initializes an empty git repository